tuffy/vle/README.md

 # Configuration

 With very little to configure, VLE doesn't use a config file at all.
-Any configuration is performed with three environmental variables:
+Any configuration is performed with a modest number of environmental variables:

 | Variable             | Default | Meaning                                  |
 |----------------------|---------|------------------------------------------|